Special-K-s-Flightsim-Bots/DCSServerBot/plugins/mission/README.md

 # Plugin "Mission"
-The mission plugin adds commands for amending the mission list, scheduled restarts, persistent mission- and player-embeds to be displayed in your status channels and ATIS like information for the missions' airports.
+The mission plugin adds commands for amending the mission list, persistent mission- and player-embeds to be displayed in your status channels and ATIS like information for the missions' airports.

 ## Uploading of Missions
 You can upload .miz files in the configured admin channel of your server(s).
 You need the DCS Admin role for that.